yt-project/yt/doc/source/developing/creating_derived_fields.rst

     )

 We feed it the name of the field, the name of the function, the sampling type, and the units.
-The ``sampling_type`` keyword controls how volume is sampled when calculating the field.
+The ``sampling_type`` keyword determines which elements are used to make the field (i.e., grid cell or particles) and controls how volume is calculated.
 It can be set to "cell" for grid/mesh fields, "particle" for particle and SPH fields, or "local" to use the primary format of the loaded dataset.
+In most cases, "local" is sufficient, but "cell" and "particle" can be used to specify the source for datasets that have both grids and particles.

 The units parameter is a "raw" string, in the format that yt uses in its :ref:`symbolic units implementation <units>` (e.g., employing only